Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ## Performance Optimisation

 ### GPU Usage Optimisation
-- Each `Active` `Render Target` creates a new video feed that has to be rendered from `Unreal` and so uses a lot of GPU power.
+- Each `Active` Render Target creates a new video feed that has to be rendered from Unreal and so uses a lot of GPU power.
 - Since `Spout` is zero-latency, a number of tricks can be used for live-editing between different cameras in a seamless way (all of these can be configured via `Blueprints` for control via `OSC` or external devices):
     1. Use the `Pause` tickbox on the `OWL Cinecam` for any static camera that you want to see the location of (for live-editing) but you don't need to have running until you select it as your main camera.
-    2. Use the `Active` tickbox on the `Spout Sender Manager` and `Spout Receiver Manager` to only deliver the video feed from the `Render Target` when you need it (`Paused` and `Active` will show a static image as above).
+    2. Use the `Active` tickbox on the `Spout Sender Manager` and `Spout Receiver Manager` to only deliver the video feed from the Render Target when you need it (`Paused` and `Active` will show a static image as above).
     3. Use `Blueprints` to output a reduced `Resolution` for any moving camera that you need to see output from and then automatically increase the `Resolution` to your broadcast requirements when it is selected as your main camera.
     4. Use a single `OWL Cinecam` but place `Waypoints` in your scene of your different camera angles and then use `Blueprints` to 'teleport' your camera between those different locations live.

 ### CPU Usage Optimisation

 - You may find that your stream slows down when you have OBS rather than Unreal running in the foreground on your computer.
-- To avoid this, in `Editor Preferences` in `Unreal`, please ensure that the `Use Less CPU when in Background` box below is unticked as in the image below:
+- To avoid this, in `Editor Preferences` in Unreal, please ensure that the `Use Less CPU when in Background` box below is unticked as in the image below:
 ![Use Less CPU](images/uselesscpu.jpg)

 ## Troubleshooting Spout

-- [`Spout`](https://spout.zeal.co/) is the solution used by the plugin to share video textures between `Unreal` and other programs.
+- [`Spout`](https://spout.zeal.co/) is the solution used by the plugin to share video textures between Unreal and other programs.
 - There will always be a `Spout Sender` which is the program outputting the video and a `Spout Receiver` which is the program receiving the video.
 - If your video feed does not automatically appear in your desired program it is normally because either `Sender` or `Receiver` has an issue.
 - You can troubleshoot `Spout` using the tips below:
     1. Download the demo `Spout` sender/ receiver [here](https://leadedge.github.io/spout-download.html) to see whether it is the `Sender` program or the `Receiver` program that is not working with `Spout`.
-    2. Ensure that `Unreal` and your other program are running on the same `GPU` (this is an issue with some laptops).
+    2. Ensure that Unreal and your other program are running on the same `GPU` (this is an issue with some laptops).
 To deal with this:
     3. Check `Windows` `Task Manager` to see which `GPU` your programs are running on - [guide here](https://www.digitalcitizen.life/7-ways-launch-task-manager-windows-8/)
     4. [Use the guide here](https://www.itechtics.com/use-specific-gpu/#:~:text=Click%20on%20Graphics%20Settings.,run%20on%20a%20dedicated%20GPU.) to force your program to use a specific GPU.
     5. Ensure that the programmes you are sharing between are also in `High Performance` mode if your computer has any performance throttling (this can be common on laptops).
-    6. For any other issues [contact us on `Discord`](https://discord.gg/2PaMtnK)
+    6. For any other issues [contact us on Discord](https://discord.gg/2PaMtnK)

 ## SPOUT Plugin for OBS

-In order to stream the output from `Unreal Engine` to the Internet:
+In order to stream the output from [Unreal Engine](https://www.unrealengine.com/) to the Internet:

 1. [Install `OBS Studio`](https://obsproject.com/download)
 2. Install our [`Spout2 Source Plugin for OBS Studio (64bit)`.](https://github.com/Off-World-Live/obs-spout2-source-plugin/releases)